Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 I’ve written a separate post on upright vacuums that should consider checking out if you think it’s right for you.

-Cylinder vacuums are smaller and definitely easier to maneuver around the house but they tend to have slightly less suction power than their upright counterparts.
+Cylinder vacuums (or canister vacuum cleaners) are smaller and easier to manoeuvre around the house but they tend to have slightly less suction power than their upright counterparts.

 They do tend to have nice big containers so you don’t have to empty them too often and they do still have good suction as long as you get the right one (like the ones recommended here).